 Step 9: Add the roasted nuts, and stir.

 Step 10: Remove from heat, and serve warm or cold, depending on your preference.

 Tips & Tricks

-- Roast the nuts in ghee.
+- Roast the nuts in ghee to release their flavor.

 - Use thin nylon vermicelli and roast it in plenty of ghee to make it nutty and aromatic.

 - Use full fat milk for a creamy sheer khurma.

 - If you want an extra indulgent sheer khurma then add some evaporated milk.
 Alternatively, you can use condensed milk too.